Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 - Some potting soil (or sphagnum moss, perlite, peat, sand, or vermiculite)

 - Rooting hormone

-- Don't have any reservations about cutting your dieffenbachia plant.
-They will grow to the ceiling if you let them.
+Don't have any reservations about cutting your dieffenbachia plant.
+Some of them will grow to the ceiling if you let them.
 I always cut the plant to my desired height and use that cutting to start a new plant (I don't particularly want my plant to be huge, thick, and to-the-ceiling).